Presencial, Online, Streaming

 • Information security: Principles and requirements of ISO 27001, data protection and information security management.

-• Integration of management systems: How to integrate the different management systems to improve business efficiency and effectiveness.
+• Integration of management systems: How to integrate different management systems to improve business efficiency and effectiveness.

 • Audit and management control: Internal and external audit procedures, and tools for management control.